MichaelDeets/corectrl/README.md

     sudo apt install corectrl

-If you are running an old version of Ubuntu that doesn't have corectrl in their repository, you can install it from the [`Ernst ppa-mesarc`](https://launchpad.net/~ernstp/+archive/ubuntu/mesarc) PPA.
+If you use an Ubuntu version that does not ship CoreCtrl officially, you can install it from the [`Ernst ppa-mesarc`](https://launchpad.net/~ernstp/+archive/ubuntu/mesarc) PPA.

+> [!warning]
-**WARNING:** This repository also hosts **release candidate and development versions** of many other packages.
+> This repository also hosts **release candidate and development versions** of many other packages.
 Notice that, by installing such packages, you can run into bugs that could break your system.

 Most users may only want to install `corectrl` from this PPA.
 If so, create the file `/etc/apt/preferences.d/corectrl` with the following content: